Pickup trucks are single or double-cabin vehicles with open backs.

 At first, it seemed to be the right car except for the looks.

 Still, soon the reports regarding the speedometers malfunctioning flowed through as many drivers angrily stormed the company for being ticketed.

 As Chevrolet tried working on the speedometers, reports of transmission failures came in 2005, and excessive engine oil consumption was reported in 2007.

-Due to recurring reports on different parts of the vehicle, this led to its discontinuation.
+Recurring reports on different parts of the vehicle led to its discontinuation.